 RELATED ARTICLE: Check out this article to read up on the current stage of the global bluefin tuna populations

 Without C&R, fishing tourism would not exist at all.
 Here, countless examples prove that a live fish is worth much more money than a dead one.

 The saltwater fishing tourism in Brazil especially shows how much positive impact catch and release fishing can have for the industry.

 Here, millions of people have been employed thanks to an ever-growing fishing tourism industry, which simultaneously manages to remain highly sustainable.

 Modern fishing tourism, if coupled with a catch and release approach, can be truly sustainable and profitable for many years to come and should be adopted by many fisheries all over the world, in both fresh and saltwater.

 It’s a green, future-oriented sector that deserves a lot of funding and respect, in my opinion.

 RELATED ARTICLE: Read this article and find out whether or not global fish populations are recovering

-I hope you have gained new insights and knowledge on the practice of catch and release.
+I hope you have gained new insights and knowledge about the practice of catch and release.
 It is a really important method that should be implemented much more.
-And the best thing of all is that each and everyone of us can help do exactly that!
+And the best thing of all is that each and every one of us can help do exactly that!